 Denim was originally designed to withstand the rigours of the blue collar workday, not to be washed and dried on a weekly cycle.
 This is why denim jackets, denim shirts and denim jeans washing should not take place in a machine: though efficient, the washer-dryer will spoil the unique shape, colour and character of your denim.

 Indeed, most denim devotees would urge you not to wash (even by hand) your jackets and jeans for at least six months after purchasing, so as to preserve the fabric, avoid breaking down the fibres, and give your denim chance to take on its own distinct patterns (whiskering at the front, honeycombing behind the knees, perhaps even the shape of your wallet or phone in a pocket).

-With the CEO of Levi’s on your side – he went on record saying he hadn’t washed his jeans in a year – here’s how to keep your denim jacket clean without seeing the inside of a washing machine:
+With the CEO of Levi’s on your side, washing raw denim is easy – he went on record saying he hadn’t washed his jeans in a year – here’s how to keep your denim jacket clean without seeing the inside of a washing machine: